Lydia Bean

 Lydia N. Bean is an American social scientist and management consultant.
 She owns Equipa, a consulting firm that works with nonprofits, foundations, and social enterprises.
 She authored an ethnographic book, The Politics of Evangelical Identity (2014), about Evangelical communities on the Canada–United States border.
 Bean is a fellow at New America and a faculty research associate at the University of Texas at Arlington.
 She was an assistant professor of sociology at Baylor University.

-Bean has been a Democratic candidate for the Texas House of Representatives and was a candidate for the 2021 Texas's 6th congressional district special election.
+Bean is the Democratic nominee for Tarrant County clerk in the 2026 election.
+She was previously a Democratic candidate for the Texas House of Representatives in 2020 and ran in the 2021 special election for Texas's 6th congressional district.

 Local Leadership

 Bean has advocated for fiscal responsibility in the Tarrant County Commissioner’s Court.
 In 2023, she advised the Commissioner’s Court that they were misusing federal funds by redirecting money budgeted for healthcare, housing and childcare toward a private prison contract.
 She has written about the importance of local democracy and advocated for local, state, and federal governments to work together.
 In addition, she led a committee at Broadway Baptist Church dealing with justice issues, such as the unusually high number of deaths in the Tarrant County Jail.